Abortion access is on the ballot in November in these states - NewsBreak

 “So I think we’ll have to be really careful to remember that wording matters, and you’re not going to have quite an apples to apples comparison,” Gillespie added.

-The post Abortion access is on the ballot in November in these states appeared first on Ohio Capital Journal .
+The post Abortion access is on the ballot in November in these states appeared first on Kansas Reflector .